The Importance of Vitamin D

 Regulates Hair Follicle Cycling

-Vitamin D receptors are present in hair follicles, which helps in regulating the recycling process of hair follicles.
-The recycling process is necessary to maintain normal hair growth and prevent hair loss.
+The main benefit of vitamin D for hair growth is it regulates the hair follicle cycle.
+The vitamin D receptors present in hair follicles help regulate the recycling process of hair follicles.
+Recycling is necessary in order to maintain the normal growth of hair and prevent hair loss.

 Promotes Hair Follicle Health